Welsh Not: Background

+Laws in Wales Acts

 Under Henry VIII the Laws in Wales Acts 1535 and 1542 simplified the administration and the law in Wales.
 English law and norms of administration were to be used, replacing the complex mixture of regional Welsh laws and administration.
 Public officials had to be able to speak English and English was to be used in the law courts.
 These two language provisions probably made little difference since English had already replaced French as the language of administration and law in Wales in the late 14th century.
 In practice this meant that courts had to employ translators between Welsh and English.
 The courts were 'very popular' with the working class possibly because they knew the jury would understand Welsh and the translation was only for the benefit of the lawyers and judges.
 The use of English in the law courts inevitably resulted in significant inconvenience to those who could not speak English.
-It would also have led to the realisation that to get anywhere in a society dominated by England and the English, the ability to speak English would be a key skill.
+Johnes argues that this may have contributed to a belief developing among the Welsh public that it was beneficial to speak English in a Kingdom dominated by England.

 Johnes writes that as the Act granted the Welsh equality with the English in law, that the result was "the language actually regained ground in Welsh towns and rural anglicised areas such as the lowlands of Gwent and Glamorgan" and that thus "Welsh remained the language of the land and the people".
 Furthermore, Johnes writes that the religious turmoil at the time persuaded the state to support, rather than try to extinguish, the Welsh language.
 In 1546, Brecon man John Prys had published the first Welsh-language book (Yny lhyvyr hwnn, "In This Book"), a book containing prayers, which, as the Pope disapproved of it, endeared it to the Crown.
-The result of the 1567 order by the Crown that a Welsh translation of the New Testament be used in every parish church in Wales (to ensure uniformity of worship in the kingdom) was that Welsh would remain the language of religion.
-Davies says that as the (Tudor) government were to promote Welsh for worship, they had more sympathy for Welsh, than for Irish in Ireland, French in Calais, and than the government of Scotland had for Gaelic of the Highlands.
+The result of the 1567 order by the Crown that a Welsh translation of the New Testament be used in every parish church in Wales (to ensure uniformity of worship in the Kingdom of England) was that Welsh would remain the language of religion.
+John Davies says that as the (Tudor) government were to promote Welsh for worship, they had more sympathy for Welsh, than for Irish in Ireland, French in Calais, and than the government of Scotland had for Gaelic of the Highlands.
 The Tudors themselves were of partly Welsh origin.

+19th century and early 20th century

 [Question] "as far as your experience goes, there is a general desire for education, and the parents are desirous that their children should learn the English language?"
 [Reply] "Beyond anything."